Kree Harrison: American Idol

-Overview

 Harrison auditioned in Oklahoma City and performed an original song that she wrote to her mother.

-In the semi-finals, Harrison performed "Cry" by Faith Hill.
+After Harrison sang "Stars" by Grace Potter and the Nocturnals on Hollywood week, judge Keith Urban commented,"Your voice is one of my favorites in the entire competition.
+You have something amazing in your voice, literally my arms get covered in chills when you hit certain notes."
+In the semi-finals, Harrison performed "Up to the Mountain (MLK Song)" by Patty Griffin where she received standing ovation from judges Nicki Minaj and Keith Urban, and Randy Jackson called her a "natural born singer".
 On March 7, 2013, Harrison was voted into the Top 10.
 Her performance of "Crying" by Roy Orbison earned her enough votes to establish her as one of the night's top three contestants, along with Candice Glover and Angie Miller.
 Harrison once again landed in the night's top three contestants after she performed "Piece of My Heart" by Erma Franklin, along with Lazaro Arbos and Angie Miller.
 After her Top 6 performance, Harrison earned enough votes to land in the night's top two contestants, along with Candice Glover.
-For the first time, after her Top 5 performance, she landed in the bottom two.
+In the Top 3, her performance of "Here Comes Goodbye" by Rascal Flatts which was dedicated to her late parents left both the judges and audience in tears.
 She became the runner-up on May 16, 2013.